nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

-# Helm Chart for Enterprise Kyverno
+# Helm Chart for Nirmata Kyverno Operator
-Enterprise Kyverno is a Kubernetes Operator to manage lifecycle of Kyverno, Adapters and Nirmata supported policies.
+Nirmata Kyverno Opertor is a Kubernetes Operator to manage lifecycle of Kyverno, Adapters and Nirmata supported policies.

 ## Prerequisites
 ### Get license key
 You need a license key to run Enterprise Kyverno.
-If you are using Nirmata Enterprise for Kyverno, it is available in the UI.
+If you are using `Enterprise for Kyverno`, or `Nirmata Policy Manager`, it is available in the UI.
 Else contact `support@nirmata.com`.

 ### (Optional) If a custom CA is used, create a configmap corresponding to the same with key custom-ca.pem.
 E.g.
 Create the namespace